agramfort/mne-bids-pipeline/README.md

 # 1 Make sure MNE-python is installed

 First, you need to make sure you have mne-python installed and working on your system.
 See [installation instructions](http://martinos.org/mne/stable/install_mne_python.html).
-Once is done, you should be able to run this in a terminal:
+Once it is done, you should be able to run this in a terminal:

 	$ python -c "import mne; mne.sys_info()"